ayaangrover/obsidian-one/README.md

+# Obsidian One: a 75% hotswappable mechanical keyboard

 ## Overview

 The PCB uses MX-style switches with PCB mounting and hotswap.
 The MCU(microcontroller - the device that tells the computer whenever you press a key) is a basic [Pi Pico RP2040/RP2350](https://www.canakit.com/raspberry-pi-pico.html).